aacostamx/ReverseString/README.md

-# Most efficient way to reverse a string in c# using BenchmarkDotNet
+# Most efficient way to reverse a string in c#

 Here we have a few ways to reverse a string using a C# and checking the performance using BenchmarkDotNet